-Patients and Samples
+Patients and samples

 Three cohorts of HCT patients were included in this study (discovery, training, and independent verification cohorts).
-Patients were treated at the University of Michigan, Indiana University, and University of Barcelona.
+Patients were treated at the University of Michigan, at Indiana University, and at the University of Barcelona.
 All patients or their legal guardians provided written informed consent, and the collection of samples for studying post-HCT complications was approved by the institutional review boards of the University of Michigan, Indiana University, and Hospital Clinic of the University of Barcelona.
-Heparinized blood samples were collected before or on the day of HCT, then weekly for 2 to 4 weeks after allogeneic HCT, and, in some centers, at the time of the onset of symptoms consistent with SOS.
+Heparinized blood samples were collected pre-HCT or on the day of HCT, then weekly for 2 to 4 weeks after allogeneic HCT, and, in some centers, at the time of the onset of symptoms consistent with SOS.

-Proteomics Analysis
+Proteomics analysis